natemek/Seka/README.md

 ## Progress

+### Stage 2

+- [ ] Add a pop up screen in the beginning that asks for player name
+- [ ] After the user entered the player name, another pop up with players online to send a request to play together

+### Stage 1

 - [x] Spread hand view css
 - [ ] Add appropriate grid for board
   - [x] Use a placeholder grid